KyleParkJong/Antenna-Design-and-RF-Controlled-Photo-Booth/Antenna Design/README.md

 # Patch Antenna Design

 # 1. Introdudction
-> Design and simulate Patch Antenna with AWS design software tool
+> (1) Design and simulate Patch Antenna with AWS design software tool
+> (2) Measure S21 paramters of designed patch antenna with Pluto

 ## Before
 - Used the calculator provided by the site below to find the width and length of the patch antenna.